sopra-fs23-group-22/sopra-fs23-group-22-server/README.md

 ## RoadMap

+Some potential improvements that futures developers working on this project:
 - Add friend function.

     User can add others by sending requests and unfriend friends directly.

 - Add Chat funtion using external api.

     Users can send messages to other users on lobby page or send messages to opponent while playing the game.

 ## Authors